megan-klaiber/dl-lab-project/README.md

 To test the installation activate the conda environment (`conda activate rllab_goal_rl`) and execute `python ../dl-lab-project/run_ppo.py --outer_iter=2` from `rllab-curriculum-master/`.
 This assumes that you have the dl-lab-project repository and the rllab-curriculum repository in the same folder.
 Otherwise adapt the path to get to the run_ppo.py file from within the rllab-curriculum-master folder.

+An overview over the existing parameters of run\_ppo.py can be listed by `python ../dl-lab-project/run_ppo.py --help`.